 Ownership.
 The App is protected by copyrights and other intellectual property rights.
 You agree that all worldwide copyright and other intellectual property rights in the App, and all copies of the App however made, are the exclusive property of Stave and its licensors.
 All rights in and to the App not expressly granted to You in this Agreement are reserved by Stave.
 There are no implied licenses under this Agreement.

 Subscription.
-Upon payment by You of the applicable subscription fees, the App will be enabled for Your own internal use, during the Term (defined above), through a single authorized instance of the ServiceNow Platform.
+The App will be enabled for Your own internal use, during the Term (defined above), through a single authorized instance of the ServiceNow Platform.
 No license is granted to You under this Agreement to use or access the ServiceNow Platform.
-Access to the ServiceNow Platform must be separately purchased from ServiceNow.
+Access to the ServiceNow Platform must be separately purchased from a GSA Multiple Award Schedule (MAS) Contract or ServiceNow.
 You are not entitled to delivery of a copy of the App apart from its deployment on Your single authorized instance of the ServiceNow Platform.

 Restrictions on Use.
 You may not do (or permit others to do) any of the following: (a) modify, adapt, alter, translate, or create derivative works of the App, except that You may configure and customize the App solely to the extent that